nesquena/gitdocs/README.md

 **Note:** Right now, gitdocs only supports Mac OSX using fsevent.
 Linux and windows support are coming very soon, so check back here again.

-## Why Gitdocs?
+## Why?

 Why should you use gitdocs for your file and doc sharing needs?

- * Open - gitdocs is entirely open-source under the MIT license
+ * **Open** - gitdocs is entirely open-source under the MIT license
- * Simple - gitdocs is the simplest thing that works in both setup and usage
+ * **Simple** - gitdocs is the simplest thing that works in both setup and usage
- * Secure - gitdocs leverages git (and existing providers like github) to store your data safely.
+ * **Secure** - gitdocs leverages git (and existing providers like github) to store your data safely.
- * Versatile - share task lists, code snippets, images, files or just use it as a wiki (with our web front-end)
+ * **Versatile** - share task lists, code snippets, images, files or just use it as a wiki (with our web front-end)
+ * **Portable** - access your files anywhere you can use git (with upcoming cross-platform support)

+Thankfully, if you are interested in giving this a try the installation shouldn't take long.

 ## Installation

-Install the gem:
+Requires ruby and rubygems.
+Install as a gem:

 ```
 gem install gitdocs